officefloor/OoFunctionImperativeReactive/README.md

 For more information, see [OfficeFloor](http://officefloor.net) - particularly the [tutorials](http://officefloor.net/tutorials/)

-Also, see [blog](http://sagenschneider.blogspot.com) regarding why.
+Also, see the [blog](http://sagenschneider.blogspot.com) regarding why.